GMNetto/Blend/README.md

+Running project locally:
+db loader script is blend.sql.There needs to be a user with a specific username and password that has certain privileges.
+These are:
+user: 'blend_user',
+password: 'blend_password'
+This user must be able to INSERT, UPDATE, DELETE, and SELECT.

+After this user is setup, the correct node modules have to be installed using npm install.

+The app can then be run locally via node server.js.

+There is an online version of the app.
+It can be reached at https://blendproject.herokuapp.com/.

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)

 [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) is a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.